7 Hottest and Most In-Demand Jobs in IT Industry AD 2022.

 - Conducting research to develop new prototypes and proofs-of-concept,

-- Looking for new strategies to use the existing insights/datasets/code/models in other parts of the enterprise (for example, transferring methods from R&D department to the HR and marketing departments),
+- Looking for new strategies to use the existing insights/datasets/code/models in other parts of the enterprise (for example, transferring methods from the R&D department to the HR and marketing departments),

 - Close collaboration with the company to find problems and suggest solutions supported by data for better business decision-making.